sarahcolbert/sibling_roh_analysis/README.md

 Genotype files must first be filtered to meet the following requirements:
 1) exclude SNPs with >3% missingess
 2) exclude SNPs with MAF < 5%
+3) exclude SNPs not on chromosomes 1-22
-3) exclude individuals with >3% missing data
+4) exclude individuals with >3% missing data

 Continuous ROH SNPs are identified using PLINK with the following parameters:
 1) homozyg-window-snp 50